Synovitis – The Runner’s Guide to Diagnosis, Treatment & Prevention

 Neck bone connected to the head bone

 According to Arthritis Health, there are 206 bones and about 300 joints in an adult human body.
-The majority of joints are synovial.
-Now, here is a brief anatomy review lesson, you can follow along with the song if you wish!
-There are six types of synovial joints each named for their dynamic force in the production of movement.
+The majority of these joints are synovial, meaning that they are protected by a membrane filled with a viscous lubricating fluid.
+To better illustrate this point, here is a brief anatomy review lesson.
+You can follow along with the song if you wish!
+There are six types of synovial joints, each named for their dynamic force in the production of movement.

-Plane (gliding) and condyloid (ellipsoid) – small bones in foot, ankle, and wrist
+- Plane (gliding) and condyloid (ellipsoid) – composed of small bones in your foot, ankle, and wrist

-Hinge – upper/lower arms, elbow, fingers, knuckles, knees, ankles, and toes
+- Hinge – located in your upper/lower arms, elbow, fingers, knuckles, knees, ankles, and toes

-Synovial joints permit the greatest range of motion allowing us to run, walk, write, type, and complete everyday activities.
-Since they are synovial, this means they all have the ability to experience synovitis!
+Synovial joints permit the greatest range of motion, allowing us to run, walk, write, type, and complete everyday activities.
+However, as a consequence of these joints being synovial, this means they are all susceptible to a specific running injury known as synovitis.

 What is Synovitis?

-Synovial joints are lined with a thin connective tissue layer called synovium or synovial membrane.
-The membrane produces synovial fluid, filling the joint cavities, tendon sheathes and bursae with this lubricating liquid gold of the body.
-Synovial fluid cushions the joint and lowers friction and resistance during joint movement.
-It is the body’s joint protection.
-In addition, the fluid brings nourishment to the cells and removes cell waste products.
+Synovial joints are lined with a thin connective tissue layer.
+This tissue is called synovium, or synovial membrane.
+The synovial membrane produces synovial fluid, filling the joint cavities, tendon sheathes and bursae with this lubricating liquid that serves a vital function in the body.
+Synovial fluid cushions the joint, lowering friction and resistance during joint movement.
+It is the body’s joint protection, preventing injury from repetitive movement or sudden shock.
+In addition, the synovial fluid provides nourishment to the cells and removes cell waste products.

 Developing synovitis means the synovial membrane or the lining of the joint becomes inflamed.
-This soft tissue covers the joint capsule and usually affects the knees, hips, shoulders, ankles and wrists.
-Each condition is named by the body joint affected followed by the word synovitis.
-So there is knee synovitis, ankle synovitis, and etcetera.
-It can be acute, lasting for a short amount of time or persistent, chronic, continuing for long-term.
+This injury that targets the soft tissue covering the joint capsule usually affects the knees, hips, shoulders, ankles and wrists.
+Each condition is named by the body joint affected: knee synovitis, ankle synovitis, hip synovitis, and so on.
+Cases of this injury can range in severity, lasting either for a short amount of time in an acute form, or causing persistent, chronic pain for the long-term.

-They are also referred to a post traumatic synovitis, as one of the causes is direct injury and overuse of the body joint.
-Body movement mixed with extreme weight-bearing activity may inflame the synovium.
-As the fluid builds up the result is very painful swelling, tenderness, stiffness, and the inability to move the joint.
+Cases of this running injury are also commonly referred to as post traumatic synovitis, as one of the causes for this condition is direct injury or overuse of the affected body joint.
+Body movement mixed with extreme weight-bearing activity may inflame the synovium, contributing to the potential of injury development.
+As the fluid builds up, the result is very painful swelling, tenderness, stiffness, and the inability to move the joint.

-Another condition called transient or toxic synovitis occurs in hip joints of children resulting in hip pain and limping.
-It is seen in children three to eight years old and happens to boys more than girls.
-It is painful and short lived by nature, healing itself within two weeks leaving no permanent harm.
+Another condition called transient or toxic synovitis can occur in the hip joints of children, resulting in hip pain and limping.
+It is seen most often in children three to eight years old, and happens to boys more than girls.
+It is painful and short lived by nature, commonly healing itself within two weeks and leaving no permanent harm if treated properly.

-A most severe type of this condition is when the synovial membrane continues to grow resulting in a benign tumor.
+A more severe form this condition can take is when the synovial membrane continues to grow, resulting in a benign tumor.
 This is called pigmented villonodular synovitis (PVNS) and generally affects the knee and hip joints.
-It is very rare affecting 1.8 people per 1,000,000.
+Fortunately, it is very rare, and only affects 1.8 people per 1,000,000 on average.

-Inflammation of the synovium causes an imbalance of fluid.
-The inflamed synovial joint produces additional fluid in an attempt to heal the injury.
+Inflammation of the synovium causes an imbalance of this fluid.
+The inflamed synovial joint produces additional fluid in response, as an attempt to heal the injury.
 With the increasing fluid and pressure, the swelling, tenderness, and discomfort become more painful.
-This combination makes the joint difficult and painful to move.
+This combination makes the joint difficult to move and causes pain.

-This condition can show up after a sprain or injury that has not quite healed causing trouble on the weight-bearing limbs.
-The symptoms tend to be worse upon awakening in the morning or after exercise.
-After mild movement which is gradual and slow with a warm shower or heating pad, symptoms tend to improve.
+This condition can show up after a sprain or injury that has not healed properly, causing trouble for the weight-bearing limbs that are affected.
+The symptoms tend to worsen upon first waking up in the morning, or immediately after strenuous exercise.
+After mild movement, which is gradual and slow, in conjunction with a warm shower or heating pad, symptoms tend to improve.

-In acute and chronic conditions people can experience the following in any joint of the body.
+In acute and chronic conditions, people can experience the following symptoms in any joint of the body:

-- Tenderness, swelling, pain, stiffness, puffiness at the front, sides, and around the joint
+- Tenderness, swelling, pain, stiffness, or puffiness at the front, sides, and around the joint

 - Sometimes pain is felt in the back of the joint